OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 * Changed api calls:

   * ``one.user.login``: New parameter EGID, effective GID to use with this token.
 To use the current GID and user groups set it to -1
+  * ``one.user.allocate``: New parameter gids, array of Group IDs.
+To create a new User setting the main and secondary groups directly